 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The project has an estimated cost of approximately $642,000, with $315,383 covered by a Municipal Arterial Project grant the city obtained from the New Mexico Department of Transportation.
-The city will pay the remainder of the cost of the project, which is scheduled to be completed by the end of October.
+The project, which will conclude later with the placement of road markings, has an estimated cost of approximately $642,000, with $315,383 covered by a Municipal Arterial Project grant the city obtained from the New Mexico Department of Transportation.
+The city will pay the remainder of the cost of the project.